 A spring visit to Cape May is not all about passerines, however.
 The shores of Delaware Bay are world famous for the congregations of shorebirds that arrive in May to ‘participate’ in the mass annual spawning of Horseshoe Crabs.
 Red Knot are currently threatened by rapidly declining numbers, but there are also many Sanderling, Ruddy Turnstone, Dunlin, Short-billed Dowitchers and Semipalmated Sandpipers to enjoy – the latter three species can number in thousands.
 In the nearby creeks and saltmarsh we may find breeding Marsh Wrens, Boat-tailed Grackles and Seaside Sparrows, whilst Northern Harriers float across the swathes of green.

 Seldom having to drive more than 25 miles in a day, our spring birdwatching tour to Cape May offers the chance to explore the wonderful and varied habitats of the region, as well as to witness and enjoy the migration of some really special and colourful eastern North American birds.
 And if our spring 2020 tour proves to be anywhere near as good as our last two visits here in May, then you will not be disappointed!

 Guide Mike Crewe is a man who knows Cape May like no other, having spent six years working at the famous bird observatory and guiding visitors there.
 An excellent all-round naturalist, Mike also knows the Cape's plants, butterflies and dragonflies superbly well, too.
-Come, join us this year - and let a little of the Cape May magic rub off on you!
+Join us this year and let a little Cape May magic rub off on you!